vishal-chaubey/gcr-backend/TRINO_API.md

 Trino is used to query Hudi tables (data lake format) for analytics, reporting, and data exploration.
 The API provides REST endpoints to execute SQL queries against Trino.

 **Current Status:**
-- Trino is configured and running (port 8081)
+- ✅ Trino is **working** and can execute queries
-- Hudi connector is configured
-- API endpoints are available
+- ✅ API endpoints are available and functional
+- ⚠️ Currently using `memory` catalog (for testing)
-- **Note:** Hudi tables need to be created from JSONL files (see setup below)
+- ⚠️ Hudi connector is configured but **Hudi tables need to be created** from JSONL files to query actual data
+- 💡 **For now, use `/api/data/*` endpoints to query actual provider/item data from JSONL files**

 ---